The statin drugs which lower cholesterol, among

 (The disclaimer for the Lipitor TV commercial states that Lipitor has NOT

-been proven effective at preventing heart attack.)Also the latest we've
+been proven effective at preventing heart attack.)

-heard i.e. that statin drugs prevent heart attacks by reducing
+heard i.e. that Statin drugs prevent heart attacks by reducing

 "inflammation" (one theory is that heart attacks are partially caused by

-- they found that while the statin drugs suppressed the immune system, they
+- they found that while the Statin drugs suppressed the immune system, they

 also suppressed proteins that protect people against inflammation and